Liebestraum09/RL_Dynamic_Asset_Allocation/README.md

-# RL Asset Allocation Agent: From Daily Trading to Monthly Rebalancing
+# RL Asset Allocation: From Daily Trading to Monthly Rebalancing

 > **"Is it possible to beat benchmark returns while minimizing negative volatility?"**